 The Grade Requirement

 A cumulative grade point average of at least 2.0 is required for graduation from the College.
-Descriptions of the grading system and the academic standing requirements are found in the sections “Academic Regulations and Policies” and “Academic Standing.”
+Descriptions of the grading system and the academic standing requirements can be in the sections “Academic Regulations and Policies” and “Academic Standing.”

 The Residency Requirement